Three Ways to Estimate Remaining Useful Life for Predictive Maintenance

 - A known threshold value of a condition indicator that detects failure

 Proportional hazard models and probability distributions of component failure times are used to estimate RUL from lifetime data.
-A simple example is estimating the discharge time of a battery based on past discharge times and covariates, variables such as the environment in which the battery operated (such as temperature) and the load placed on it.
+A simple example is estimating the discharge time of a battery based on past discharge times and covariates, such as environmental temperature and load.

 If you have a database of run-to-failure data from similar components or different components showing similar behavior, you can estimate RUL using similarity methods.
 These methods capture degradation profiles and compare them with new data coming in from the machine to determine which profile the data matches most closely.

 In Figure 2, the degradation profiles of historical run-to-failure data sets from an engine are shown in blue and the current data from the engine is shown in red.
-Based on the profile the engine most closely matches, the RUL is estimated to be around 65 cycles.
+Based on a distribution of the nearest historical profiles, the RUL is estimated to be around 65 cycles.

-In many cases, run-to-failure data or lifetime data was not recorded but you do have information on prescribed threshold values—for example, the temperature of a liquid in a pump cannot exceed 160oF (71oC) and the pressure must be under 2200 psi (155 bar).
-With this kind of information, you can fit time series models to condition indicators extracted from sensor data such as temperature and pressure, which rise or fall over time.
+In many cases, a conservative maintenance schedule means machines rarely fail.
+This can mean run-to-failure data or lifetime data is not available.
+However, you likely have information on prescribed threshold values—for example, the temperature of a liquid in a pump cannot exceed 160 ˚F (71 ˚C) and the pressure must be under 2,200 psi (155 bar).
+With this threshold information, you can fit degradation models to condition indicators extracted from sensor data, which change linearly or exponentially over time.

 These degradation models estimate RUL by predicting when the condition indicator will cross the threshold.
-They can also be used with a fused condition indicator that incorporates information from more than one condition indicator using techniques such as principal component analysis.
+They can also be used with a fused condition indicator that incorporates information from more than one sensor using techniques such as principal component analysis.

 Figure 3 shows an exponential degradation model that tracks failure in a high-speed bearing used in a wind turbine.
 The condition indicator is shown in blue.
 The degradation model predicts that the bearing will cross the threshold value in approximately 9.5 days.
 The region shaded in red represents the confidence bounds for this prediction.

-Once you have reliable estimates for RUL, you can integrate them into dashboards used by operators or incorporate them into alarm systems monitored by maintenance teams.
-Teams can then respond to changes in equipment health as quickly as possible, and without affecting operations.
+Once you have designed an RUL model based on the data you have available, you can integrate it into dashboards used by operators or alarm systems monitored by maintenance teams.
+Teams can then respond to changes in equipment health quickly and efficiently, and without affecting operations.